Livingstone Brown A formidable legal team, your trusted partner

 LEGAL NEWS AND UPDATES

-We are delighted to announce that Livingstone Brown have been shortlisted as finalists in five categories at the Scottish Legal Awards 2025.
-This...
+We are delighted to announce that Livingstone Brown have been shortlisted as finalists in four categories at the Herald Law Awards of Scotland...

-We are delighted to announce that Livingstone Brown have been shortlisted as finalists in five categories at the Scottish Legal Awards 2025.
-This year, our team have been recognised both collectively and individually, reflecting our commitment to providing an exceptional service and quality client care.
-We are particularly thrilled to...
+We are delighted to announce that Livingstone Brown have been shortlisted as finalists in four categories at the Herald Law Awards of Scotland 2025.
+This year, our firm has been recognised both collectively and individually, reflecting our unwavering commitment to providing an exceptional service and quality client care.
+We are thrilled to...